paguzma/cjekel.github.io/_posts/2016-10-16-Maximum-Likelihood-Linear-Regression.md

 {% endhighlight %}
 </div>

 We can then use gradient-based optimization to find which polynomial coefficients maximize the log-likelihood.
 I used scipy and the BFGS algorithm, but other algorithms and optimization methods should work well for this simple problem.
 I picked some random variable values to start the optimization.
-The Python code for the optimization is presented in the following lines.
+The Python code to run the scipy optimizer is presented in the following lines.
 Note that maximizing the likelihood is the same as minimizing minus 1 times the likelihood.
 <div>
 {% highlight python %}
 #  Let's pick some random starting points for the optimization
 nvar = 3
 var = np.zeros(nvar)
 var[0] = -15.5